 Turmeric Quinoa Vegetable Soup

-ANYWAY.
-Before we move on to holiday baking central (!!), I thought that we should first chat about a sort of re-set meal, if you will.
+Before we get to holiday baking central, I thought that we should first chat about a sort of re-set meal, if you will.
 One for after all that thanksgiving feasting … and one to prepare for the onslaught of all them cookies!

 Plus, it seems to be tradition that I share a cozy soup right after turkey day.
 Last year there was this slow cooker thai sweet potato soup (major favorite at our house!) … and two years ago there was this slow cooker vegetarian tortilla soup.

-So today, we continue with our third annual soup-a-palooza and chat this turmeric quinoa vegetable soup!
-How many more times do you think I can say soup???
+So today, we continue with our third annual soup-a-palooza and chat this turmeric quinoa vegetable soup.

 It’ll fill you up without weighing you down … so you have plenty of energy to dish out all that festive goodness.
 There are treats to be baked, gifts to be bought, movies to be watched!